Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

-It’s also one of the most expensive ways to move numerical data between services.
-JSON isn’t expensive simply because it’s text.
-It’s expensive because every floating-point value must be converted from binary to decimal, transmitted as characters, and parsed back into binary on the receiving side.
-You pay that cost on every dimension of every vector, in both directions.
+JSON isn’t expensive just because it’s text.
+It’s expensive because every floating-point value must be converted from binary to decimal, transmitted as characters, and parsed back into binary.
+You pay that conversion cost on every dimension of every vector, in both directions.

-By replacing JSON arrays with Base64-encoded binary float buffers, we reduced payload size by 75% and cut serialization latency by over 98%.
+By replacing JSON arrays with Base64-encoded binary float buffers, we cut payload size by 75% and serialization latency by over 98%.

 | Metric | JSON Float Array | Base64 Float Buffer | Improvement |